anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Covid Hysteria We're Up Against And The Big Picture Data That Puts It Into Perspective.md

 Lockdowns:

 *There is zero meaningful correlation between lockdown strength and covid-19 outcomes*.
 Heavy skepticism toward lockdown efficacy was justfied as early as April, 2020 when it was [shown](https://www.aier.org/article/did-the-lockdown-save-lives/) that regions that locked down sooner had been faring no better than regions that had locked down later.
-Expanding our analysis to March 1, 2020 through March 1, 2021 (this date range is meant to exclude vaccine uptake&mdash;at this point the United States was on top with only [7.6%](https://ourworldindata.org/covid-vaccinations) of its population fully vaccinated while all other nations hovered [between 1 and 4%](https://ourworldindata.org/covid-vaccinations)) the data unequivocally show no correlation between lockdown strength and covid-19 outcomes:
+Expanding our analysis to March 1, 2020 through March 1, 2021 (this date range is meant to exclude vaccine uptake&mdash;at this point the United States was on top with only [7.6%](https://ourworldindata.org/covid-vaccinations) of its population fully vaccinated while all other nations hovered [between 1 and 4%](https://ourworldindata.org/covid-vaccinations)) the data unequivocally show no correlation between lockdown strength and covid-19 outcomes.

 Masks:

+*Randomized controlled trials (RCTs) provide extremely scant evidence that masks

+*Increased mask usage has zero impact on covid-19 outcomes (explore US, compare countries, compare states)

+*If you're asymptomatic and healthy, continue living life as normal

 Vaccines:

+*Incredibly